ninjaframework/ninja/README.md

 Next big steps
 --------------

 For version 0.4 - "html forms support"
+- login logout module for security (casino)
+-- check methods in route if they are okay
+-- make submodules work in casino
+-- map assets of submodules to main module...
+-- Application class? that binds routes?
+-- something like global? => also add filters here...
+-- => also add plugins here...
+-- what does the routes binding? => maybe done in dispatcher?
-- demo app extending via forms validation and xsrf support
+- demo app extending via forms validation and xsrf support -- xsrf suppor should be in login logout module
+-- forms and so on should also be in login logout module...
 - maybe reverse routing in templates...
-- login logout module for security (casino)

 For version 0.5 - "test subsystem support"
 - isdev isprod istest modes integrated into app...